atarasuns/Kubernetes-database/README.md

 	for example:
 	/etc/ansible/manifests/postgresql/postgreautogenerate.sh 1 9001 20001
-	Then it will create a database with id=1 internal-port=9001 outport=20001 , and you can access the database using any of k8s' node ips  and outport.
+	Then it will create a database with id=1 internal-port=9001 outport=20001,and you can access the database using any of k8s' node ips  and outport.